 - Avoid Interest—No financing involved in the purchase of a car means there will be no interest charged, which will result in a lower overall cost to own the car.
 As a very simple example, borrowing $32,000 for five years at 6% will require a payment of $618.65 per month, with a total interest payment of $5,118.98 over the life of the loan.
 In this scenario, paying in cash will save $5,118.98.

-- Future Flexibility—Because ownership of a car is 100% and immediate after paying in full, there aren't any restrictions on the car, such as the right to sell it after several months, use less expensive insurance coverage, and make certain modifications to the car.
+- Future Flexibility—Because ownership of a car is 100% after paying in full.
+There aren't any restrictions on the car, such as the right to sell it after several months, use less expensive insurance coverage, and make certain modifications to the car.

 - Discounts—In some cases, car purchases can come with the option of either an immediate rebate or low-interest financing.
 Certain rebates are only offered to cash purchases.

 - Avoid Underwater Loan—When it comes to financing a depreciating asset, there is the chance that the loan goes underwater, which means more is owed on the asset than its current worth.
-Auto loans are no different, and paying in full completely avoids this scenario.
+Auto loans are no different, and paying in full avoids this scenario completely.

-Don't expect too much value when trading in old cars to dealerships as credit towards newer car purchases.
-Selling old cars privately and using the funds for a future car purchase tends to result in a more financially-desirable outcome.
+A trade-in is a process of selling your vehicle to the dealership in exchange for credit toward purchasing another vehicle.
+Don't expect too much value when trading in old cars to dealerships.
+Selling old cars privately and using the funds for a future car purchase tends to result in a more financially desirable outcome.